Lander Valley High School

 Lander Valley High School (LVHS) is the primary high school located in Lander, Wyoming at 305 Baldwin Creek Rd, Lander, Wyoming 82520.
 The school is part of the Fremont County District #1.
 The school district serves Lander and outlying communities including Hudson, Jeffrey City, Atlantic City, and the surrounding area, which also includes Wind River Indian Reservation.
 The school is accredited by the Wyoming Department of Education and AdvancED (North Central).

 History

-The school was originally located near the west end of Main Street, with a nearby field house on Baldwin Creek.
-In 2004, the old high school was demolished, and the school district built the new one.
+LVHS was originally known as Fremont County Vocational High School (FCVHS).
+In 1969, FCVHS changed the name to Lander Valley High School (LVHS).
+The school building was originally located near the west end of Main Street, with a nearby field house on Baldwin Creek.
+In 2004, the old high school was demolished, and the school district built the new LVHS next to the previously stated field house.

 Demographics

 Lander Valley High School has 527 students in grades 9–12.
 The school district has approximately 1,800 students.

 Additional statistics

 LVHS has a 13:1 student-to-teacher ratio.